Municipal Borough of Walthamstow: Civic works and services

 There was a burial board from 1870 to 1896, when the functions were absorbed by Walthamstow Urban District Council.

 There was a Walthamstow School Board from 1880 to 1903 responsible for elementary education.
 Following the Education Act 1902 this power was transferred to Essex County Council.
 However, thanks to the rapid suburban development of London, the population of Walthamstow was high enough, therefore it was permitted to take over responsibility from the school board for elementary education.
 This right continued after the Education Act 1944.

 The borough ran its own tram services until they became the responsibility of the London Passenger Transport Board in 1933.

-Walthamstow Town Hall was built on Orford Road in 1876.
-A new Town Hall was built in Forest Road in 1941.
+A town hall was built on Orford Road in 1876.
+It was subsequently replaced by a new town hall built in Forest Road in 1941.

 Abolition

 Walthamstow formed part of the review area of the Royal Commission on Local Government in Greater London.
 The report of the commission proposed that Walthamstow should be combined with Chingford to form one of 52 boroughs in Greater London.
 Following the London Government Act 1963 in 1965 the borough was abolished and transferred from Essex to Greater London.
 It was combined with the former boroughs of Chingford and Leyton to form the present-day Waltham Forest, one of 32 London boroughs.